Who We Are

 If Midnight Sun has a shape, it is a circle...

-We are a collective of kin whose ears are turned toward the Earth as it speaks.
+We are a collective of many ears listening to the land...

 Origins